Samsung/ONE/docs/howto/how-to-build-package.md

 $ one-import FRAMEWORK [arguments]
 ```

-Execute `one-import` without any key will show possible frameworks.
+Execute `one-import` without any key will show the list of supported frameworks.

 Example of `one-import` command:
 ```